Getting Started

 If you’d like to read more about the three most popular coins, here they are: Circle, Tether, and Dai.

-If you’re using the Coinbase Wallet app, you can buy $USDC from the Coinbase app and send it to your wallet.
+For Coinbase Wallet app users, you can buy $USDC from the Coinbase app and send it to your wallet.
 If you’re using another exchange or “onramp” (Coinbase, Binance, Crypt.com, ramp.network, Moonpay), you can send the tokens directly to your wallet.
-Wherever you buy your tokens, just make sure you send your USDC to your wallet address using the Polygon blockchain.
+Wherever you buy your tokens, again just make sure you send your USDC to your wallet address using the Polygon blockchain.

-You can always use the button that looks like this on the right of the navbar to check your balances:
+You can always use the ‘hamburger’ button (depicted below) on the right of the navbar to check your balances:

 Subscribing to a Project

 That means, if you’re subscribing to a project that’s $5/mo, you’ll pay about $5.50 today, and your wallet will be authorized to spend $300 over 5 years.
-You can cancel your subscription and revoke the authorized spend amount at any time.
+Of course, you can cancel your subscription and revoke the authorized spend amount at any time.

 Creating Your Project

-As backers subscribe to your project, their subscription fees will be automatically deposited into your wallet by our smart contracts.
-That means you’ll start seeing $USDC, $USDT, and/or $DAI showing up in your wallet every month on the day that your backers’ subscriptions renew.
+As backers subscribe to a project, their subscription fees will be automatically deposited into the project owner’s wallet via our smart contracts.
+That means they will start seeing $USDC, $USDT, and/or $DAI showing up in their wallet every month on the day that their backers’ subscriptions renew.

 Final Note